Pitarou/htyaml/README.md

 There are also building blocks in place for a tweaked version of the YAML parser that:

-- treats everything as a string literal (i.e. so we avoid problems like 'on' being rendered as 'true')
+- treats everything as a string literal (dso we avoid problems like 'on' being rendered as 'true')
 - has special handling for strings beginning with '$', especially as keys in dictionaries